-At this time RG-K has acquired data during a short run in the fall of 2018 at beam energies of 6.5 GeV and 7.5 GeV, amounting to $\sim 7\%$ of the approved beam time.
+At this time RG-K has acquired data during a short run in the fall of 2018 at beam energies of 6.5 GeV and 7.5 GeV, amounting to 12 PAC days.
 To date the calibrations of this RG-K dataset have been completed and initial data processing is awaiting computing resources.
 However, based on a look at 10 processed data runs at each beam energy produced during the calibration phase, the performance of the CLAS12 Forward Detector has been shown to be reasonable with momentum measurements accurate to the $\sim 1\%$ level.
-Due to existing issues with track reconstruction of the CLAS12 Central Detector (the alignment of the Central Detector is in progress), the existing processed data from the fall 2018 data set is optimized only for forward event reconstruction.
 The existing data analysis has focused on optimizing the particle identification to allow isolation of the different final states in their different topologies as a function of kinematics, initial momentum corrections to optimize the signal isolation and enhance the signal to background ratio, and initial yield extractions.
-These studies have allowed for improved statistical estimates compared to what was included in the proposal and initial explorations of systematic uncertainties of the CLAS12 Forward Detector.
+These studies have allowed for improved statistical estimates compared to what was included in the proposal and initial explorations of systematic uncertainties of the CLAS12 detector.

-Due to the length restrictions for this PAC48 jeopardy submission document, the status of the ongoing analyses is described in preliminary analysis documents on our RG-K wikipage [6].
+Due to the length restrictions for this PAC48 jeopardy submission document, the status of the ongoing analyses is described in preliminary analysis documents on our RG-K wikipage [11].
 These documents highlight the particle identification scheme and exclusive analysis cuts used to isolate the signals of interest and to perform the preliminary yield extractions.
 These notes also include the results of lineshape fits vs. final state kinematics that are used to extract the yields and to provide estimates for the expected statistics for the full 100 days of RG-K, along with a direct comparison of these projected statistics to those in the original PAC44 proposal.
 Figure 4 highlights the quality of the available data in terms of $e'K^+$ missing mass spectra as a function of Q^2 with the lineshape fits to separate the KY signal from the background.